chetachiezikeuzor/cMenu-Plugin/README.md

 ## cMenu Status Bar Menu

-With the new [1.1.0](https://github.com/chetachiezikeuzor/cMenu-Plugin/releases/tag/1.1.0) update, you can now control to bottom value of cMenu, as well as toggle to hide cMenu and add/delete new command items.
+With the new [1.1.0](https://github.com/chetachiezikeuzor/cMenu-Plugin/releases/tag/1.1.0) update, you can control to bottom value of cMenu, as well as toggle to hide cMenu and add/delete new command items.
 The delete button will remove the most recently added command.

 ![](https://raw.githubusercontent.com/chetachiezikeuzor/cMenu-Plugin/master/assets/cMenu%20status%20bar%20menu.gif)